Hoekstraa/Hoekstraa/README.md

 ```
 Welcome to Zonoia's Github Page
-Kernel 1.0-3 on an x86_64 (/dev/tty0)
+Kernel 1.0-4 on an x86_64 (/dev/tty0)

 automatic login: visitor

 Current status of Zonoia:
-  - Currently playing with Rust
+  - Playing with and learning Ansible
-  - Working with GraphQL
+  - Working with JVM languages and Linux/Unix environments
-  - Regularly hangs out in the Bitburner Discord server
+  - E-mail is available in the left column
-  - Ask anything about Dev or Ops
-  - Reach by e-mail: altlockg@gmail.com
+  - Can also be found on Discord (zonoia)
-  - Pronouns: any you like using
+  - Happy to discuss any ideas you have regarding dev/ops!

 visitor@github:~ > _
 ```